advanderveer/ep/README.md

 - [x] MUST   allow html template to accept any kind of template (interface), rename to template encoding
 - [x] MUST   not server 500 status code if skipEncode is provided as an error to render
 - [x] MUST   set default error template to "error.html" it is corresponds to an actual file in the most common case
+- [x] SHOULD implement error hooks for handling error outputs
 - [ ] SHOULD when both query decoder and body decoder is configured, should be easier to protect against CSRF posts with all query params
 - [ ] SHOULD have a clearer error when here is no html template defined for "error"
 - [ ] SHOULD add more logging methods to the logger to track